-Addressing Unmet Need for Contraception among HIV-Positive Women in Northern and North Eastern Uganda
+Arise: Addressing Unmet Need for Contraception among HIV-Positive Women in Northern Uganda

-This publication identifies how ARISE effectively used data to review its work and make improvements to planned interventions, resulting in improved performance.
+This publication identifies how Arise effectively used data to review its work and make improvements to planned interventions, resulting in improved performance.

 This baseline study was conducted to assess the performance of the ARISE (Enhancing HIV Prevention for At-Risk Populations) project in Uganda.

-An anonymous donor provided funding to address the unmet need for family planning in Uganda.
-Pathfinder, in collaboration with the Family Planning Association of Uganda (FPAU) implemented a project focused on advocacy and community-based revitalization.
+PAST PROJECT: Pathfinder, in collaboration with the Family Planning Association of Uganda (FPAU) implemented a project focused on advocacy and community-based revitalization.

 Pathfinder joins the global health community in celebrating World Contraception Day.
 Launched in 2007, World Contraception Day aims to raise awareness about the importance and availability of a full range of contraception, especially for young people.